AltSysrq/astrocol/README.md

 - `return this` --- The generated implementation is simply `return this;`.

-- `does nothing` --- The generated implementation is empty.
+- `do nothing` --- The generated implementation is empty.
 Only appropriate for void methods.

 - `undefined` --- There is no generated implementation; it is set to NULL in the protocol table.
 Client code must be prepared for this condition and